 What happens if I go over the limit?

-We’re aware that sometimes your site may exceed the API usage limit for reasons beyond your control, as mentioned above, so the first time you exceed the limit, we will not take any action, and Akismet will continue to work as normal.
+We realize your site may exceed the API usage limit on occasion for reasons beyond your control, so the first time you exceed the limit, we will not take any action.
+Akismet will continue to work as normal.

-If you exceed the usage limit for three consecutive months, then we will deny any additional calls until the end of the third month (or until your plan is upgraded).
+If you exceed the usage limit for three consecutive months, then we will deny any additional calls until the end of the third month or until you upgrade your plan.

 The same thing will happen for each consecutive month that your limit is exceeded.
-Any calls beyond the limit of your plan will be denied until the end of the month (or until your plan is upgraded).
+Any calls beyond the limit of your plan will be denied until the end of the month or until you upgrade your plan.

 Note: The API usage limit is reset at the end of each calendar month, it is not based on your purchase/renewal date.

 There are several things you could try if you want to reduce your API usage: